-Student Financial Services Attn: External Awards 109 Shields Building University Park, PA 16802 eRefund tuition.psu.edu
+Office of the Bursar Attn: External Awards 109 Shields Building University Park, PA 16802 eRefund tuition.psu.edu

 A refund will be issued if there is a credit balance on the student account. eRefund is electronic deposit of a refund into the student's bank account, and the fastest and safest delivery of refunds to students. eRefund is only available to students.
 Parents receive ParentPLUS loan refunds by paper check.